cdl-geneseo/geneseo-dictionary/S/Shady.md

 # Shady

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shady

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 \sha-dee(adj) sketchy, questionable, not trustworthy. &quot;I don't know about giving this guy a ride home, he seems pretty shady.&quot; Source: Dictionary of Geneseo English 2001.
 Probably not specific to Geneseo, a similar definition can be found on Urban Dictionary. [http://www.urbandictionary.com/define.php?term=SHADY] (Dilluvio)